en fr de

 4

-Mediation is not only concerned with the tasks that are performed but also with how somebody carries out the task.
+Mediation is not only concerned with the tasks that are performed but also with how the tasks are carried out.
 The effective use of mediation strategies is crucial for the effectiveness of mediation.
-Mediation strategies, which form part of someone’s strategic competence, are the techniques employed to “clarify meaning and facilitate understanding” (Council of Europe, 2020: 117), such as paraphrasing summarising, regrouping/ reorganising information, crisscrossing-information, condensing or expanding messages, blending new with source text meanings etc., illustrating with metaphors, multimodal texts or visuals, among others.
-Although learning how to mediate can be a life-long and challenging process, mediation strategies can be developed through pedagogic practices which incorporate a series of cross-linguistic mediation tasks.
-You can find the list of mediation strategies as presented through the CEFR-CV in Chapter 6 of the Teaching Guide.
+Mediation strategies, which form part of a person’s strategic competence, are the techniques employed to “clarify meaning and facilitate understanding” (Council of Europe, 2020: 117), such as paraphrasing summarising, regrouping/ reorganising information, crisscrossing-information, condensing or expanding messages, blending new with source text meanings etc., illustrating with metaphors, using multimodal texts or visuals, among other techniques.
+Although learning how to mediate can be a life-long and challenging process, mediation strategies can be developed through pedagogic practice which incorporates a series of cross-linguistic mediation tasks.

 Cross-linguistic (or interlinguistic) mediation